kubernetes/enhancements/keps/sig-apps/4443-configurable-pod-failure-policy-reasons/README.md

 metadata:
   name: restart-job-example
   annotations:
-    alpha.jobset.sigs.k8s.io/exclusive-topology: {{topologyDomain}} # 1:1 job replica to topology domain assignment
+    alpha.jobset.sigs.k8s.io/exclusive-topology: {{topologyDomain}}
 spec:
   failurePolicy:
     rules:
-    # If Job fails due to a pod failing with exit code 2, leave it in a failed state.
+    # If the Job fails due to a Pod failing with exit code 2, leave it in a
+    # failed state.
     - action: FailJob
       targetReplicatedJobs:
       - simulations
       onJobFailureReasons:
-      - PodFailurePolicy_ExitCode2  # Job failure reason format: PodFailurePolicy_{ruleName}
+      - PodFailurePolicy_ExitCode2
-    # If Job fails due to a pod failing with exit code 3, restart that Job.
+    # If the Job fails due to a Pod failing with exit code 3, restart that Job.
     - action: RestartJob
       targetReplicatedJobs:
       - simulations
       onJobFailureReasons:
-      - PodFailurePolicy_ExitCode3  # Job failure reason format: PodFailurePolicy_{ruleName}
+      - PodFailurePolicy_ExitCode3
     maxRestarts: 10
   replicatedJobs:
   - name: simulations